 The best deep dish pizza is made when you bake the pie in a round, steel pan that resembles a cake pan.
 Oil the pan so that the pizza can be easily removed, but also to make that fried effect on the crust’s exterior.
 Apart from regular flour, the deep dish pizza dough usually has semolina, corn meal or straight up food coloring so it gets that distinct yellow tone.
 The dough forms a bowl when pressed up onto the side of the pan so you get a pretty thick layer for toppings.

 There’s one thing every deep dish pizza maker knows about the toppings.
 Since the thick layer takes a longer time to bake, dangers are the cheese used as the top layer of the pizza could burn.
 That’s why the toppings are assembled upside down.
 The crust is covered with sliced mozzarella, followed by various meat variants like pepperoni or sausage, the latter of which is sometimes in a solid patty-like layer.
 Other toppings such as onions, mushrooms and bell peppers are used as well, but of course that varies from all the pizza makers’ preference.
 An uncooked sauce, typically made from crushed canned tomatoes, is added as the finishing layer; though sometimes, a sprinkling of Parmesan cheese is added for extra flavor.

+Just like the tradition of Chicago deep dish pizza is long and strong, the establishments that serves them are just the same.
 Browsing through the comments section of an open thread at Serious Eats, a curated list of the best chicago pizza places would be something like this:

 - Art of Pizza